 9. Hotel and Resort REIT

-Hotel/Lodging and Resort REITs own and manage hospitality real estate properties like hotels and resorts.
+Hotel/Lodging and Resort REITs own and manage hospitality real estates properties like hotels and resorts.

 10. Infrastructure REIT

-Such REITs invest in infrastructures like fiber cables, telecommunication towers, and energy pipelines to mobile carriers or energy companies.
+Such REITs invest in infrastructures like fiber cables, telecommunication towers, and energy pipelines for mobile carriers or energy companies.

 11. Data Center REITs

-They focus on real estate facilities for data storage to technological companies.
+They focus on real estate facilities for data storage for technological companies.

 12. Timberland REITs